r-grandorder/tri-hermes/en/pages/Singularity/babylonia.md

 My boat only has room for one, sorry☆

 **Ishtar:**
-Well, I would have been fine with having just Fujimaru on board, but “No way, not without Mash” {(M) he /(F) she} says...
+Well, I would have been fine with having just Fujimaru on board, but “No way, not without Mash” [♂ he /♀ she] says...

 **Quetzalcoatl:**
 If that's the case, should I call for my winged serpents?
 I'd have to start with getting them accustomed to humans, though!